buildit/aws-resource-tagging/README.md

     - CreateVpc

-Events flow from Cloudwatch -> SNS -> Lambda.
+*Events flow from CloudWatch -> SNS -> Lambda.

-TODO:

-    - Assumes the SNS topic is already created.
-Should create the topic on the fly
-    - Add more taggable resources.
+To add more taggers:

+    1. Extend the AbstractTagger and implement the Tag method
+    2. Add an instance of your tagger to the map in TaggerFactory
+    3. Add the necessary permissions to iamStatements in serverless.yml
+    4. Update the CloudWatch EventPattern with source & eventName in serverless.yml